-Manchester Arena bomb inquiry finds MI5 missed significant chances
+Manchester Arena bomb inquiry finds MI5 missed significant chance

 In making this finding, Sir John contradicts an MI5 assessment which said no-one other than Salman Abedi and his brother Hashem were knowingly involved in the plot.

-In his report, he outlined how it was "more likely than not that there were others who were knowingly involved in plotting a bomb, even though they might not have known all the details".
+In his report, Sir John outlined how it was "more likely than not that there were others who were knowingly involved in plotting a bomb, even though they might not have known all the details".

 But he added it was not possible, on the available evidence, to say who this might have been.